10 Questions

 Mayor Vasile Moldovan welcomed us warmly as we exchanged gifts and told him about our vision.
 In the end, he loved the message of the film and granted us permission to shoot in the city.
 In a Facebook post, the mayor said, "...We hope that the period you will spend in Sighet, in the city that offered you a childhood with many challenges, will be a pleasant one, Izidor..."

 SUNDAY MEAL: We wanted to recreate the actual first meal Izidor enjoyed at Onisa's house: soup, cabbage rolls (sarmale), juice and cake.
-This very special "Sunday meal" meant that she spent extra time and money to celebrate Izidor's visit.
+This very special "Sunday meal" means that Onisa spent extra time and money to celebrate Izidor's visit.
 One of the local grandmothers, whom our director nicknamed Mama Mia, volunteered to cook the traditional meal.
 She also taught the actress playing Onisa how to roll sarmale correctly.
 We are grateful Mama Mia helped us reproduce this beautiful memory.

 CONNECTION THROUGH MUSIC: We want audiences to experience with Izidor his many "firsts" - first time outside, first time seeing a horse, first bite of an apple, first time eating at a table.
 The film was written with very little dialogue and designed to lean on music to convey Izidor's emotions and senses as he explores what it means to be human.
 In effect, the music becomes a lead character.
 Thus, finding the right composer was super important.
 We couldn't be happier with the exceptional score created by Jesper Ankarfeldt.